adobe/legacy-stock-api-docs/legacy_docs/01-getting-started.md

 <a name="design-phase"></a>
-<a id="design-phase"></a>
 ## Design phase

 This step is implied by the list above and is outside the scope of this documentation, however everything you learn in the Getting Started section should give you sufficient information to design and architect your application.

 As you read the documentation, keep some questions in mind.
-Some of these will be answered by your [use case](getting-started/02-register-app.md), but some may require a separate business discussion.
+Some of these will be answered by your [use case](02-register-app.md), but some may require a separate business discussion.

 *   Is this an internal integration for members of my company, or for external users?
     *   If internal, does my company have Adobe Stock Enterprise entitlements, or just Team and Individual entitlements?